SumoLogic-Labs/sumologic-go-sdk/README.md

 # sumologic-go-sdk

-`sumolog-go-sdk` is the Sumo Logic SDK for the Go programming language.
+`sumologic-go-sdk` is the Sumo Logic SDK for the Go programming language.

 The SDK requires a minimum version of `Go 1.16`.